 It is the second time this month that Mandela has been admitted to hospital, after spending a night for check-ups on March 9.

-That followed a nearly three-week hospital stay in December for another lung infection and gallstone surgery.
+That followed a nearly three-week hospital stay in December, when he was treated for another lung infection and underwent gallstone surgery.

 — ‘We want him back, even though he’s an old man’ —